-This particular gang of Yorkshire Coiners are perhaps more accurately referred to as the Cragg Vale or Turvin Coiners due to their base being in an area just off the Calder Valley in West Yorkshire.
-West Yorkshire, or the West Riding of Yorkshire as it was known at the time, had three main valleys running towards the Pennine fringe of the county towards Lancashire.
-The Colne, Calder and Aire valleys were all served by cross Pennine routes and the area between the valleys was known as the wool district.
+This gang of Yorkshire Coiners are perhaps often referred to as the Cragg Vale or Turvin Coiners due to their origins in an area just off the Calder Valley in West Yorkshire.
+The West Riding of Yorkshire as it was known at the time, had three main valleys running towards the Pennine fringe of the county and Lancashire.
+The Colne, Calder and Aire valleys were served by cross Pennine routes and the area between the valleys was known as the wool district.

 The Calder Valley lays mid way between Manchester and Leeds.
-The settlements of Walsden, Todmorden, Hebden Bridge, Mytholmroyd and Sowerby Bridge lie along the base of the valley from east to west, with the towns and cities of Burnley , Bradford, Halifax and Huddersfield in the immediate surrounding area.
+The settlements of Walsden, Todmorden, Hebden Bridge, Mytholmroyd and Sowerby Bridge lie along the base of the valley from east to west, with the towns and cities of Burnley, Bradford, Halifax and Huddersfield in the immediate surrounding area.
 The OS map on the left shows the local area around Mytholmroyd.
-The name of the valley is derived from the River Calder that runs through the valley from west to east.
-The valley sides in this part of Yorkshire are particularly steep and from the Middle Ages, small homesteads were mostly situated on shoulders of land on the valley sides between the heavily forested and marshy valley bottom and the open moorland on the tops.
+The name of the valley is derived from the River Calder that runs through the valley from West to East.

 Away from the main settlements, the farmhouses were still some distance from their neighbours.
-By modern standards the farmhouses might be considered remote but in fact they were amply served by rough footpaths or cart and pack horse tracks, which generally followed the tops of the hills close to the farms.
+The farmhouses were amply served by rough footpaths or cart and pack horse tracks, which generally followed the tops of the hills close to the farms.
 Nevertheless the farmhouses and tracks that served them were surrounded by open fields or moorland, so the chances of anyone arriving unexpectedly were slim, giving the Coiners ample opportunity to tidy away the evidence of their unlawful activities.

 Defoe's description of the journey along the valley paints a vivid picture of the features of the landscape and the lives of the local population.
 Defoe noted the apparent absence of people but found that the people were actually hard at work in their houses producing cloth.
 Defoe also identified that the reason the houses were distributed so sparsely was to be close to coal deposits and water, upon which the woollen business was dependant.